Posted on: April 14, 2020 |

 Repair: When buying new is too expensive, consumers make do with repairs.
 (Ex. car mechanic shops, electronics repairs)

-Industries in the above groups can be recession-proof (or as close to recession-proof as possible), however the type of business is not the only factor.
-A recession-proof business should have steady demand, low volatility, and low risk.
+Industries in the above groups can be recession-resistant (or as close to recession-resistant as possible), however the type of business is not the only factor.
+A recession-resistant business should have steady demand, low volatility, and low risk.
 This means relatively low up-front investment and costs, in addition to residing in a reliable industry.
 If you want to start or invest in a business, but you’re concerned about the effects of recession, consider the following.

 1. Ice and Water Vending